 - Approve the bank's organizational structure, and define both the limits of authority for line managers and the delegation of authorities matrix.

 - Selection and appointment of the bank's senior executives and supervising their performance.
-Moreover having the power to replace them if required after taking the opinion of the CEO.
+Moreover, having the power to replace them if required after consultation with the CEO.

-- Carry out periodical meetings with the bank's senior management and the bank's internal audit department to review and discuss the applied policies and procedures and follow up on the progress in terms of executing the bank's strategic goals.
+- Hold periodical meetings with the bank's senior management and the bank's internal audit department to review and discuss applicable policies and procedures and follow up on the progress in terms of implementing the bank's strategic goals.
 The board's non-executive members are required to meet at least once a year in the presence of the chairman and without the board's executive members.

-- Control and supervise the overall bank's activities without it being involved in the executive practices as it is the responsibility of the senior management.
-This is via periodical progress reports and regular meetings.
+- Control and supervise the bank's overall activities without being involved in the executive practices as it is the responsibility of the senior management.
+This is to be done through periodical progress reports and regular meetings.

 - Control and manage any possible conflict of interest related to the bank's management, board members and shareholders including the misuse of the bank's assets and abuse of related parties' transactions.
-Also setting the gift policy for the chairman, board members and bank staff.
-The board is obliged to undergo proper disclosure (including to the CBE) in matters related to the bank's conflict of interest policy and transactions with related parties'.
+Also, setting the gift policy for the chairman, board members and bank staff.
+The board is obliged to make the required disclosures (including to the CBE) about the matters related to the bank's conflict of interest policy and transactions with related parties'.

-- Approve and periodically review the bank's disclosure policies in terms of the legal and legislative framework and international standards.
+- Periodically review and approve the bank's disclosure policies to ensure consistency with the legal, and regulatory framework as well as international standards.

-- Periodical assessment regarding the effectiveness of the bank's corporate governance policy and practices and the bank's other internal control functions (internal audit, risk management and compliance).
+- Periodically assess the effectiveness of the bank's corporate governance policy and practices and the bank's other internal control functions (internal audit, risk management and compliance).

-- Spreading good corporate governance culture in the bank and encouraging all the staff and senior management in its effective application.
-In addition to encouraging the bank's clients to apply corporate governance rules in their institutions.
+- Spread good corporate governance culture in the bank and encourage all the staff and senior management to apply the same effectively, in addition to encouraging the bank's customers to follow corporate governance rules in their institutions.

-- Maintaining the proper perception and understanding of the control and legal environment surrounding the bank in compliance with the laws and control disciplines and necessity of continuous dialogue between the board members and the control entity for the mutual understanding and sound financial performance of the bank.
+- Maintain the proper perception and understanding of the regulatory and legal environment governing the bank’s activities to ensure compliance with applicable laws and regulatory controls, and the necessity of maintaining constant dialogue between the board members and regulatory authorities to ensure mutual understanding and sound financial performance of the bank.

-- Allocation of appropriate time and effort to soundly accomplish the board's responsibilities.
+- Allocate appropriate time and effort to soundly perform the board's responsibilities.

-- Approve the bank's overall strategies and policies related to the overall risk profile of the bank (credit, market, operational and compliance) with their periodical review and reassessment.
-In addition to the risk appetite of the bank and the necessary actions to identify, measure, follow up and control these risks in light of the set strategies and policies.
+- Approve the bank's overall strategies and policies related to the overall risk profile of the bank (credit, market, operational and compliance risk), after periodic review and reassessment, in addition to the bank’s risk appetite and the necessary actions to identify, measure, follow up and control these risks in light of the set strategies and policies.

-- Approve and review the bank's IT policies particularly in terms of confidentiality and maintaining the security of the information of the bank and its clients.
+- Approve and review the bank's IT policies to ensure maintaining the confidentiality and security of the information of the bank and its customers.

-- Approve and review periodically the bank's remuneration policy to reinforce the bank's effective and prudent risk management.
+- Periodically approve and review the bank's remuneration policy to reinforce the bank's effective and prudential risk management.

-- Act continuously to achieve the interests of the shareholders, staff, depositors and any other stakeholders and any member avoiding conflict of interest by refraining from or being involved in any decision that may result in a conflict of interest with respect to the member's duties and obligations.
+- Act continuously to achieve the interests of the shareholders, staff, depositors and any other stakeholders, and avoid conflict of interest by refraining from or being involved in any decision that may result in a conflict of interest with respect to the member's duties and responsibilities.

-- The board should meet regularly at least 8 times per year, based upon the invitation of the chairman of the board or whenever the chairman deems it necessary.
-The CEO may request the chairman for a board meeting accompanied by the agenda desired to be submitted.
+- The board should meet regularly at least 8 times annually, based upon the invitation of the chairman of the board or whenever the chairman deems it necessary.
+The CEO may request the chairman to call for a board meeting by submitting the required agenda.

-- The members of the board are not to be absent more than one third of the number of board meetings held during the year; otherwise the chairman is to notify the general assembly to take suitable action.
+- The board members are not to be absent for more than one third of the number of board meetings held during the year; otherwise, the chairman is to notify the general assembly to take appropriate action.

 For NBK Egypt's current BOD composition and members' biographies - Click here

-The board is supported by four committees.
+The board is supported by five committees.
 The mandate and responsibility of each committee are defined and delegated by the board.
-These are documented in comprehensive charters which list the detailed terms of reference for each committee.
-The committees are mostly formed with the non-executive members of the board holding relevant experience to the scope of the committee.
-These include:
+These are documented in detailed charters setting out the terms of reference for each committee.
+The committees are mostly formed of the non-executive members of the board possessing experience relevant to the scope of the committee.
+These committees include:

-The committee is also responsible for the recruitment, dismissal and performance evaluation and remuneration recommendation of the head of internal audit.
-In conducting its role the committee coordinates closely with the Board Risk Committee, the Board Corporate Governance Committee and Remuneration Committee.
+The committee is also responsible for the recruitment, dismissal, performance appraisal and remuneration recommendation of the head of internal audit.
+In conducting its role, the committee coordinates closely with the Board Risk Committee, the Board Corporate Governance and Nominations Committee and the Remuneration Committee.

-Furthermore, the BAC is responsible for the monitoring of the performance of External Auditors and coordinating with them on subjects related to audit and financial statements.
+Furthermore, the BAC is responsible for monitoring the performance of External Auditors and coordinating with them on matters related to audit and financial statements.

-The BAC is responsible for the submission of the committee’s meeting report to Central Bank of Egypt on a quarterly basis, including the committee’s most important observations and actions taken in addition to any other relevant issues.
+The BAC is responsible for the submission of the committee’s meeting report to Central Bank of Egypt on a quarterly basis, including the committee’s key observations and actions taken in addition to any other relevant issues.

 It is composed of 3 non-executive board members.